sritanmotati/ophai-segmentation/README.md

 # Evaluation of Robustness of Disc/Cup Segmentation in Different Fundus Imaging Conditions
-This repository contains the code and resources for the ARVO abstract from OPHAI (supervised by Dr. Mohammad Eslami and Dr. Tobias Elze).
 Instructions for reproducing results and using this repository are below.
 All files for training, evaluating, and plotting are located in the parent directory.
 The code for all models we used are in `/models`.
 The code for data loading, metrics, and loss functions can be found in `/utils`.

 # Training a model
 To use one of the models in the `/models` directory, pass in the filename of the file with the code for that model along with the other required arguments to `main_train.py`.